 Alex and his team provide custom, high-quality aerial photography services, drone photography, interior and exterior real estate photography and videography marketing services in Salt Lake City, Utah, and the surrounding areas.
 Need them to come to you outside of the state?
 They can do that, too.

 Alex travels internationally and has flown aerial photography drones in seven countries, so packing up to go anywhere in the states is a snap.
-Known as a skilled real estate photographer in Salt Lake City, Alex’s team specializes in residential and commercial real estate drone photography throughout Utah.
-They offer construction progress photography, architecture, landscape photography, complete house photography, and more.
+Known as a skilled Real Estate Photographer In Salt Lake City, Alex’s team specializes in residential and commercial real estate drone photography throughout Utah.
+They offer construction progress photography, architecture, landscape photography, complete video production services, and more.
 Their newest drones shoot high-resolution photographs and 5.1K videos.

 Shooting stunning aerial photography and videography is one of Alex’s passions.
 He has the client testimonials to prove it and is committed to getting “that perfect shot.”

 Tell us what you want to accomplish, and we will get it done.